A unified quantum computing quantum Monte Carlo framework through structured state preparation: Cross domain QCQMC

 One of the cornerstone models of electronic systems and materials is the Fermi-Hubbard model.
 Despite its simplicity, it shows a wide variety of phenomena, even in its one-dimensional formulation~\cite{arute2020observation}.
 In two dimensions, the Fermi-Hubbard Hamiltonian is considered a non-trivial benchmark for studying strongly correlated systems and phase transitions.
 The two-dimensional Fermi-Hubbard Hamiltonian~\cite{2dfh},

 represents fermions with spin up or down on a square lattice, with a nearest neighbor hopping term $t$, on-site interaction strength $U$, where $n = a^{\dagger} a$ and chemical potential $\mu$.
-When spin is included, denoted by $\sigma = \{\uparrow, \downarrow\}$, we can explore the rich phase diagram of the model and study the formation of various phases within the equilibrium wavefunction, even for finite systems.
+When spins degrees of freedom are included, which we denote by $\sigma = \{\uparrow, \downarrow\}$, it is possible to explore the rich phase diagram of the model and study the formation of various phases entailed in the equilibrium wavefunction, even for finite systems.
 At zero chemical potential, tuning the ratio $U/t$ allows us to explore the Fermi- and non-Fermi-liquid phases crossover phase regimes as described in Fig.~\ref{fig:fh_phase}.

-Analogous to what was presented for molecular chemistry Hamiltonians in the preceding section, exact solutions for finite Fermi-Hubbard systems can be achieved by constructing and diagonalizing their corresponding matrix representation.
+As in the preceding section on molecular-chemistry Hamiltonians, exact solutions for finite Fermi-Hubbard systems can be obtained by constructing and diagonalizing their matrix representations.